panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 While the answer might be funny at first, it is a deep one.

-There are no shortucts or silver bullets to write a good book: you write one word at a time.
+There are no shortcuts or silver bullets to write a good book: you write one word at a time.
 Word by word, minute by minute, hour by hour until you complete the book.

-This principle applies to learning, including of the JavaScript language.
+Step by step principle applies to learn too, including of the JavaScript language.
 There are no shortcuts or silver bullets on how to learn JavaScript: you need, step by step, to understand each concept of the language.

 ## 2. Learn the way *you* like it

-The good news are that in 2020 there plenty of ways you can learn JavaScript: by reading books, watching video courses, attending [freeCodeCamp](https://www.freecodecamp.org/learn).
+The good news is that in 2020 there plenty of ways you can learn JavaScript: by reading books, watching video courses, attending [freeCodeCamp](https://www.freecodecamp.org/learn).

 ### 2.1 Books

-My prefrence is to learn from books.
+My preference is to learn from books.
 Books let you understand the information at your own pace, allow re-read what is difficult to understand.

-The game changer for me in understanding JavaScript was reading from cover to cover [JavaScript: The Definitive Guide](https://www.amazon.com/JavaScript-Definitive-Guide-Activate-Guides/dp/0596805527) (6th edition).
+The game-changer for me in understanding JavaScript was reading from cover to cover [JavaScript: The Definitive Guide](https://www.amazon.com/JavaScript-Definitive-Guide-Activate-Guides/dp/0596805527) (6th edition).
 The book teaches in an accessible manner all simple to advanced concepts of JavaScript.

 However, it's not enough only to read the book.
 You need a way to retain the information.
-I use these practices to solidify the knowledge during reading:
+I use these practices to solidify knowledge during reading:

-1. Note important ideas into a notebook
+1. Note important ideas in a notebook
 2. Play with the JavaScript code snippets in a REPL

 Here's a page with notes I had taken when reading "JavaScript: The Definitive Guide":